ucfcbb/Recomb-Mix/README.md

 ./RecombMix -p ./test/reference_panel.vcf -q ./test/admixture_panel.vcf -a ./test/reference_panel_population_labels.txt -g ./maps/example/recombination_map_GRCh37_chr18.txt
 ```
 The inferred ancestry labels of each admixed individual haplotype per site are output to a file in the current directory (result data is in *./inferred_local_ancestral_values.txt*).
 The output file format can be found in [Input and Output Files](https://github.com/ucfcbb/Recomb-Mix/tree/main?tab=readme-ov-file#input-and-output-files) section.

+### Recomb-Mix Cloud
+Recomb-Mix is lightweight and easy to integrate into pipelines for population genetic analysis and perform local ancestry inference in cloud environments.
+[Here](./Pipeline.md) is an example of steps to run Recomb-Mix in a cloud-friendly pipeline.